rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

 This month [versions v0.2.2..v0.2.5][abstreet-releases] were released.
 Some of the updates:

-- New random traffic scenario generator that makes people go between houses and workplaces.
+- A new random traffic scenario generator that makes people go between houses and workplaces.
 - New commute pattern explorer tool.
 - New character art to give cutscenes a bit more personality.